-Program of Study: Courses are generally taught in the evenings, weekends, and in Summer Sessions that vary in duration.
 The program consists of a core of required courses and elective offerings that reflect current directions and literature in the field.
-Art and visual culture education draws upon diverse content areas such as critical theory, psychology, anthropology, and the humanities, as well as the more traditional content areas such as studio, art history and criticism.
+Art and visual culture education draws upon diverse content areas such as critical theory, psychology, and the humanities, as well as the more traditional content areas such as studio, art history and criticism.
 While grounded in theory, the program focuses the attention of the candidate on desirable current practices in public schools and other educational settings.

 Students move through the program through a specific course sequence, which rests within a general set of policies and procedures.
 These are outlined in the Graduate Check Sheet.
 Students who hold a baccalaureate degree in art education or another appropriate baccalaureate degree will complete thirty one (31) semester hours of graduate course work, ten (10) semester hours of which are earned through the required core of courses.
 The remaining 21 credit hours are earned through a program of study developed in consultation with a faculty advisor.
 The program of study will include a reasonable concentration reflecting the professional interests and directions of the candidate.
 As part of their program, all students will complete a Thesis or a Paper/Project under the supervision of a thesis/paper/project advisor and reader, after first securing acceptance of the topic by the Degree Advisory Committee.
 Students seeking certification will need to enroll in the Grad-Plus-Cert option.
 The Grad-Plus-Cert Check Sheet and the Certification Check Sheet together clarify this program.